 Power Users and Catalogs

-- In order to allow Power Users to buy courses and learning plans on behalf of other users, you need to assign them the Course Catalogs / Allow Power User to buy courses and learning plans on behalf of someone else permission.
+- In order to allow Power Users to buy courses and learning plans on behalf of other users, you need to assign them the Course Catalogs / Can buy courses and learning plans on behalf of someone else permission.
 Thanks to this permission, Power Users will be able to see the Enable payment on behalf of another registered user toggle in the shopping cart.

 - Once you grant the Power User profile the permission to buy seats for courses on behalf of end-users, they will be able to buy seats for courses and learning plans from catalogs, and then assign those seats to the final users that they manage (please note that the E-Commerce App must be activated).
 In this scenario, when Power Users enter the course page from any catalog they are assigned to, they will see two available actions: